Last updated: 16 March 2021

 Nowadays, however, type C receptacles are not frequently installed anymore, since older properties are almost always completely rewired when they are renovated or significantly altered.

-In the past, type E plugs and sockets were incompatible with type F. The reason for the initial incompatibility was that grounding in the type E socket is accomplished with a round male pin, which is permanently mounted in the socket.
+Most European countries don’t have the same plug and socket standard as Poland; they use the German type F system instead.
+This used to be a problem because type E plugs and sockets were initially incompatible with type F. The reason for the incompatibility was that grounding in the type E socket is accomplished with a round male pin, which is permanently mounted in the socket.
+Type F outlets, on the other hand, are earthed by means of two sprung metal strips on the inside edge of the recessed socket which make a friction connection with similar metal strips on the sides of the plug body.